 To figure out how neural circuits drive behavior requires the precise and enthusiastic following of conduct, yet the undeniably complex errands creatures perform in the research center have made that testing.

 Now, a team of researchers from the Rowland Institute at Harvard, Harvard University, and the University of Tübingen is turning to artificial intelligence technology to solve the problem.

-They have developed a new software dubbed DeepLabCut that harness new machine learning techniques to track features from the digits of mice to egg-laying behavior in Drosophila, and beyond.
+They have developed a new software dubbed DeepLabCut that harnesses new machine-learning techniques to track features from the digits of mice to egg-laying behavior in Drosophila and beyond.

 In real, the software is the brainchild of Mackenzie Mathis, a Rowland Fellow at the Rowland Institute at Harvard; Alexander Mathis, a postdoctoral fellow working in the lab of Venkatesh N. Murthy, professor of molecular and cellular biology and chair of the Department of Molecular and Cellular Biology; and Matthias Bethge, a professor at the University of Tübingen and chair of the Bernstein Center for Computational Neuroscience Tübingen.

 Using software to track animal movements was born partly of necessity.
 Both Mackenzie and Alexander Mathis had tried using traditional techniques, which typically involve placing tracking markers on animals and using heuristics such as object segmentation, with mixed success.